 Styles of Scrub Pants

 The real options for scrubs come when you start looking at scrub pants.
-You can choose cargo pants with extra pockets, a comfortable yoga style, and several others.
+You can choose cargo pants with extra pockets, a comfortable yoga style, and others.
+Jogger scrub pants are also popular, emphasizing style and functionality.
 You can even choose nurse skirt scrubs if you wish.
+Petite scrub pants offer a better fit and enhanced comfort for nurses with smaller frames.

 Classic Cut

 The classic cut scrub pants typically have an elastic band or drawstring closure.
-They sit at your natural waistline and have a relaxed fit in the hips, thighs, and seat- and hang straight over your knees.
+They sit at your natural waistline and have a relaxed fit in the hips, thighs, and seat, and hang straight over your knees.
 They fit a lot like PJ bottoms and are just as comfy.
+Classic cut pants are also available in plus-size scrub pants, ensuring a comfortable fit for all body types.

 Modern Cut